 Invasive non-native species are animals or plants which have not colonised naturally, but have been introduced (accidently or deliberately) by people and now have the ability to pose a threat to the environment, economy or people.
 Currently, there are over 2000 non-native plants established in the UK but not all of these are invasive.
 Around 15% of these plants pose a threat to the way we live and once established, their damage is irreversible.

-Fortunately, in Cumbria, we only have relatively few invasive species, but we also have many freshwater resources; lakes, tarns, rivers and becks, that are of great ecological and economic significance.
-INNS have the potential to cause substantial damage to these fragile ecosystems, so it is vital that we all take responsibility for protecting them.
+In Cumbria we are fortunate to only have a relatively small number of invasive species, but we also have many freshwater resources - lakes, tarns, rivers and becks - that are of great ecological and economic significance.
+Invasive species have the potential to cause substantial damage to these fragile ecosystems, so it is vital that we all take responsibility for protecting them.

-Our work on invasive non-native species is part of a county-wide collaborative project called the Cumbria Freshwater Invasive Non Native Species (CFINNS) Initiative.
-The Initiative is a pilot, multi-catchment project for freshwater and riparian invasive non-native species.
+Our work on invasive non-native species is part of a county-wide collaborative effort to stem the introduction and spread of freshwater and riparian invasive non-native species (INNS) within Cumbria.

-Our work is funded and carried out in partnership with many organisations, including the Environment Agency, Natural England, the Lake District National Park (LDNP), National Trust (NT), Derwent Owners Association, Cumbria Probation Service and perhaps most importantly - a significant number of volunteers who are passionate about their environment and work tirelessly to keep Himalayan balsam in check.
+We work with many organisations to tackle INNS, including the Environment Agency, Natural England, the Lake District National Park, National Trust, Derwent Owners Association, the Borough and County Council and, perhaps most importantly, a significant number of volunteers who are passionate about their environment and work tirelessly to keep Himalayan balsam in check.

 As with all our project work, INNS management is dependent on funding and we endeavour to incorporate INNS management into all our applications for funding.
 Where funding for this work is not available, we continue to keep a record of INNS identified while providing support and advice to our partners and the public.